CruuzAzul/appwrite-workshop/docs/en/workshop/authentication/login.md

 Now that you can log in successfully, it would be good to be able to log out as well, wouldn't it? 🤔

-For this, we will once again use the Account service to destroy the traveler's session.
+For this, we will once again use the Account service to log out the traveler's session.
 You can use it at the end of the workshop to mark the end of your adventure! 🏁

 <Solution>